jorisvink/nyfe/README.md

 Its confidentiality and integrity are protected under Agelas.

-Agelas is an experimental Authenticated Encryption stream cipher that is constructed with Keccak-f[1600,24] in a duplex-sponge construct.
+Agelas is an experimental Authenticated Encryption stream cipher that is constructed with Keccak-f[1600,24] in combination with a duplex-sponge.

 ## KDF